floppes/RTD266xFlash/README.md

 Start RTD266xFlash.exe and select **Connect directly with an Arduino**.
 Select the COM port your Arduino is connected to and click **Connect**.
 If there was an error it will tell you what went wrong.
 You can click **Read status** to check the connection and read some info about the flash chip.
 It should return values different from 0x00 and 0xFF.
 If it doesn't, try again or reset the Arduino.

+If you get an error about an unknown JEDEC id, uncomment or add the correct JEDEC id in `rtd266x.cpp`.
+Compile and download the sketch again to your Arduino and try again.

 ![Screenshot of GUI tool](img/arduino_screen.png)

 #### Ruby tool ####